-At Truro School, outdoor pursuits is an integral part of the school life and there are opportunities for students from the 1st Year through to the Sixth Form to enjoy expeditions and other outdoor challenges.
+At Truro School, outdoor education is an integral part of the school life and there are opportunities for students from Year 7 through to the Sixth Form to enjoy expeditions and other outdoor challenges.

-Mike Cucknell is our dedicated Outdoor Pursuits Co-ordinator and together with his team, John Docherty and Cliff Flowers and the many staff and parent volunteers, there is hardly a weekend in the year which does not see a group from Truro School out in the great outdoors.
+Overseen by our dedicated Outdoor Pursuits Co-ordinator, together with his team, and the many staff and parent volunteers, there is hardly a weekend in the year which does not see a group from Truro School out in the great outdoors.

 The school is recognised as a centre of excellence in the South West for the Duke of Edinburgh’s Award.
 This is an optional but very popular program within the school and each year well over a hundred pupils achieve their Bronze, Silver or Gold Award.